beaver700nh/Mines/README.md

 * "q" for quit

 # TODO:
-* Fix problem with wrong square type
+* Fix problem with wrong square type, wrong numbers

 Last edited on 3/21/2020